kikuchiyo/device_connection_en/certificatebased_authentication.md

 - Each edge must have a unique public/private key pair.
 - The key pair used to be authenticated by IoT Hub should not be used for other purposes or communications through other protocols.
 - The key must be revoked when the edge is reset.
-- When your edge runs on an operating system, make sure your operating system is secured through certain machanisms, for example, firewall.
+- When your edge runs on an operating system, make sure your operating system is secured through certain mechanisms, for example, firewall.
 - Ensure that you have a way to update root CA certificates and CRL.
 - Ensure that the clock on the edge is not tampered with.